stagecc/bdc3-website-public/.github/ISSUE_TEMPLATE/add-an-event.md

 Tags: [i.e. community hours]

 # Event Details:
-[Paste Details or provide link to event details text]
+[Paste details in markdown or provide link to event details text]

-# Featured Image:
+# Links to other relevant files or sites
-[If there is a featured image, please provide a link to the image, or file.]
+Featured Image: [If there is a featured image, please provide a link to the image, or file.]
+Other